We have big data. It’s time for big insights.

 #1: Get data out of the hands of IT and IR and into the hands of decision makers

-To realize the promise of analytics, every dean, department chair, recruiter, advisor, and other key player on campus should have information at their fingertips, presented in ways that are relevant to their role.
+To realise the promise of analytics, every dean, department chair, recruiter, advisor, and other key player on campus should have information at their fingertips, presented in ways that are relevant to their role.

 I know this is easier said than done.
 But the potential return on investment—in operational efficiency, strategic growth, and student success—is huge.